 The more you know about your customers, the better you’ll be able to provide them with the kind of positive experience that really pays off.
-Everything that they do, and every interaction that they have with your organization needs to be identified, documented, and recorded.
-To do this, you need to move beyond the sticky-notes and disorganized filing cabinets, and start utilizing advanced organizational technology that can not only accurately quantify and categorize data for easy future reference, but also make that data available across departments.
-Thanks to CRM this all becomes a possibility, it allows you to store a vast list of customers and any important information regarding them.
-Access to their file is even more convenient than before due to the cloud, so no matter who it is that is helping the customer in question, they’ll have the same actionable data instantly available.
+Everything that they do, and every interaction they have with your organization, needs to be identified, documented, and recorded.
+To do this, you need to move beyond the sticky notes and disorganized filing cabinets, and start using advanced organizational technology that can not only accurately quantify and categorize data for easy future reference, but can also make that data available across departments.
+Thanks to CRM, this all becomes a possibility, it allows you to store a vast list of customers and any important information regarding them.
+Access to their file is even more convenient than before, due to the cloud.
+So no matter who it is that is helping the customer in question, they’ll have the same actionable data instantly available.
 This will result in less wasted time for clients and employees.

 Your time is valuable, but so is your customers’ time.
 And, should your customers experience a problem that needs resolution, they’re going to be unhappy unless that problem can be taken care of quickly.
 With CRM, as soon as a customer contacts your company, your representatives will be able to retrieve all available activity concerning past purchases, preferences, and anything else that might assist them in finding a solution.
 In many cases, your more experienced representatives, armed with past information and history, will be able to locate a solution within the first few minutes, thanks to an accessible database of potential issues.
 And, should a solution not be readily apparent, then bringing in other representatives, or even crowdsourcing for answers through customer portals, is a simple matter.
 With CRM, customer support becomes a walk in the park.

 Completing a sale is never as easy as just getting a customer to agree to commit.
 Along with the surface details of any sale, there are hundreds of smaller tasks that must be completed in order for everything to function properly.
-Forms need to be filled out, reports need to be sent, legal issues need to be addressed — these ancillary chores are a time consuming, yet vital aspect of the sales process.
-The best CRM systems are designed to take the burden of many of these tasks from off the shoulders of your employees, thanks to the magic of automation.
-This means that your representatives will be able to focus more of their efforts towards closing leads and resolving customer pain points, while the automated CRM system takes care of the details.
+Forms need to be filled out, reports need to be sent, legal issues need to be addressed — these ancillary chores are a time-consuming yet vital aspect of the sales process.
+The best CRM systems are designed to take the burden of many of these tasks off the shoulders of your employees, thanks to the magic of automation.
+This means that your representatives will be able to focus more of their efforts toward closing leads and resolving customer pain points, while the automated CRM system takes care of the details.

-Automatically stored communication allows you to view emails, calendar and phone call details in one easily accessible place.
-Add that to the ability for multiple teams to access the same information, it simply sky rockets the amount of achievable progress.
+Automatically stored communication allows you to view emails, calendar, and phone call details in one easily accessible place.
+Add that to the ability for multiple teams to access the same information, and the amount of achievable progress simply skyrockets.
 Sales, marketing, and customer service teams can share valuable information about clients to continue to funnel them down the pipeline to get the desired result of closing a sale, knowledge of new products, or excellent customer service.
 Every department can now tag team to get the right information to the right individual.
 With this new found ease, teams can seamlessly work together to improve the bottom line.

 Your customers are the most important part of your business, and keeping them happy should be your top priority.
 Don’t put your business at risk; invest in a quality CRM tool, and prove to your clients that you care about their satisfaction.
-The CRM process shouldn’t be about a working harder but about working smarter, so that your customers get what they want, and you do too.
+The CRM process shouldn’t be about working harder but about working smarter, so that your customers get what they want — and you do, too.